usr-null/otvet-database-backup/README.md

 #### `BACKUP_USER`

-Linux user that will be used for backup access.
+Linux user used for SSH backup access.

 Default: